linux-china/task-keeper/README.md

 # Notification

-Please set `TK_TASK_NAME` for task unique name, and Task Keeper will send notification when the task finished.
+Please set `TK_TASK_ID` for task unique name, and Task Keeper will send notification when the task finished.
-If not set, Task Keeper will ge.

 * NATS: `NATS_URL` environment variable to set NATS server URL, and `task-keeper` as subject.
-* Output saved on OSS: `TK_TASK_NAME` environment variable to set OSS object name to set OSS object name.
+* Output saved on OSS: `TK_TASK_ID` environment variable to set OSS object name, such as `tasks/random-uuid`. to set OSS object name.
     - `S3_ENDPOINT_URL`: such as `http://minio.example.com:9000`
     - `S3_ACCESS_KEY`: access key for S3